desihub/desidatamodel/doc/DESI_ROOT/vac/RELEASE/lss/SPECPROD/SURVEY/VERSION/potential_assignments/data/index.rst

 data
 ====

-This directory contains the concatenated potential assigments outputs.
+This directory contains the concatenated potential assigments outputs for data.

 .. toctree::